solohin/phantom-render-service/README.md

 # phantom-render-service
-Renders webpage screenshots to png.
+HTTP API for rendering webpage screenshots to png

 ## How to run
 ```npm i; npm start```